Brett Dietz: Early life

 Dietz played high school football at Covington Catholic High School in Park Hills, Kentucky.
 He was inducted into the school's Hall of Fame in 2020.
 He then attended Hanover College becoming the starter his junior and senior seasons.
 In 2002, he led the team to an undefeated regular season before falling to Wittenburg in the first round of the playoffs.
 He threw for 2,296 yards on 182 completions on 309 attempts with 26 touchdowns and 13 interceptions, also added two rushing touchdowns.
 He was tabbed first-team all-Heartland Conference.
-His senior season, Dietz again led the Panthers to a playoff birth after leading the team to a 8-3 record and another conference title.
-In the first round playoff loss to Baldwin-Wallace, Dietz set a Division III playoff record for completions and attempts after going 46-78 for 520 yards and 4 TDs and 4 INTs.
-He was once again a first team all-Heartland Conference selection and set school records for completions and attempts going 314-497 for 3,511 yards with 35 TDs and 12 INTs.
+His senior season, Dietz again led the Panthers to a playoff berth after leading the team to a 8–3 record and another conference title.
+In the first round playoff loss to Baldwin-Wallace, Dietz set a Division III playoff record for completions and attempts after going 46–78 for 520 yards and 4 TDs and 4 INTs.
+He was once again a first team all-Heartland Conference selection and set school records for completions and attempts going 314–497 for 3,511 yards with 35 TDs and 12 INTs.

 Dietz also played basketball, baseball, and golf at Hanover.